vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 The well-known directory is a standardized location within the domain's web server where clients can discover specific resources or configurations.
 In the context of ACME client configuration retrieval, a copy of the ACME directory object or a redirect to it is placed in the well-known directory of the CA's domain, which is specified as a constraint in the CAA record.
 This allows the ACME client to conveniently retrieve the required configuration.

-For instance, when the CAA record restricts certificate issuance to the CA "ca.example" for the domain "example.com", the ACME client retrieves the ACME directory object as specified in Section 7.1.1 of ACME [RFC 8555] from the URL "https://ca.example/.well-known/acme".
+For instance, when the CAA record restricts certificate issuance to the CA "ca.example" for the domain "example.com", the ACME client retrieves the ACME directory object as specified in Section 7.1.1 of ACME [RFC8555] from the URL "https://ca.example/.well-known/acme".

 While an alternative consideration was to include the ACME server address directly as an attribute in the CAA record, it was determined that this approach could introduce clutter and significantly increase the size of the record.
 Additionally, a rigid binding between the CAA record and the ACME server address may present challenges if the CA needs to change its server address in the future.